ChrisG-Mesh/client-app-google-ext/README.md

 Before using the extension, ensure the server app is active by setting it up according to the instructions provided in the [server app repo](https://github.com/ChrisG-Mesh/server-side-google-ext)

-## Getting Started

-To get a local copy of the Google Extension, follow these steps.

 ### Prerequisites

 Make sure you have Node.js and npm installed on your development machine.
 You can download them from [nodejs.org](https://nodejs.org/).